gopub/wine/README.md

 # WINE

-Wine is a lightweight web framework for quickly writing web applications/services in Golang.
+Wine is a lightweight web framework for quickly writing web applications/services in Go.

 ## Install